daangeijs/daangeijs.nl/content/posts/mariadb_backup.md

 ---

+Of course!
+Here's the complete article:

+---

-## Automating MariaDB Backups in Docker with a Shell Script
+## Automating MariaDB Backups and Restoration in Docker with Shell Scripts

 ### Introduction

 Backing up your data regularly is essential, especially for critical applications like Home Assistant running MariaDB in a Docker container.
-This article will guide you through creating a script that automates this backup process and is flexible enough to take arguments for the password and the backup folder path.
+This article will guide you through creating scripts that automate the backup and restoration processes, designed to be flexible by accepting arguments for the password and paths.

 ### Prerequisites

 - Docker installed and running.
 - MariaDB container running with your data.
-- Basic understanding of the Linux command line.

 ### Backup Script with Arguments